dainst/idai-field/desktop/src/manual/manual.en.md

 Via the context menu or by double-clicking on an entry in the field list, the field editor can be opened, in which the properties of the field can be edited:

-* *Field label*: The display label of the field, which is shown in all areas of the application.
+* *Label*: The display label of the field, which is shown in all areas of the application.
 You can enter labels for different languages.
 * *Description*: A description text that informs what data should be entered into the field.
 This text is displayed in the resource editor as a tooltip of the info icon next to the field label and is intended to help with data entry.